-We may not be able to achieve operating results that will allow us to make distributions at a specific level or to increase the amount of our distributions from time to time to time we may decrease the amount of our distributions.
+We may not be able to achieve operating results that will allow us to make distributions at a specific level or to increase the amount of our distributions from time to time, and from time to time we may decrease the amount of our distributions.
 In addition, we may be limited in our ability to make distributions due to the asset coverage requirements applicable to us as a BDC under the 1940 Act.
 If we do not distribute a certain percentage of our income annually, we will suffer adverse tax consequences, including the possible loss of our qualification as a RIC.
 We cannot assure stockholders that they will receive any distributions.

 To the extent our taxable earnings fall below the total amount of our distributions for that fiscal year, a portion of those distributions may be deemed a return of capital to our stockholders for U.S. federal income tax purposes.
 Thus, the source of a distribution to our stockholders may be the original capital invested by the stockholder rather than our income or gains.
-Stockholders should read any written disclosure accompanying any stockholder distribution carefully and should not assume that the source of any distribution is our ordinary income or capital gains.
+Stockholders should read any written disclosure accompanying any stockholder distribution carefully and should not assume that the source of any distribution is our ordinary income or capital gains

 We have adopted an "opt out" dividend reinvestment plan ("DRIP") for our common stockholders.
 As a result, if we declare a distribution, then stockholders' cash distributions will be automatically reinvested in additional shares of our common stock unless a stockholder specifically "opts out" of our DRIP.
 If a stockholder opts out, that stockholder will receive cash distributions.
-Although distributions paid in the form of additional shares of our common stock will generally be subject to
+Although distributions paid in the form of additional shares of our common stock will generally be subject to U.S. federal, state and local taxes in the same manner as cash distributions, stockholders participating in our DRIP will not receive any corresponding cash distributions with which to pay any such applicable taxes.